 Server Software Updates and Patches

-Our web and file servers run the latest version of the Ubuntu Linux operating system distribution (currently, version 12.04).
+Our web and file servers run the Ubuntu Linux operating system distribution (currently, version 12.04 LTS).
 Our web application is developed using the latest version (version 3.2) of Ruby on Rails.
-We use the latest version of MySQL (5.5) for our database servers.
+We use MySQL 5.1 for our database servers.

 We subscribe to the security announcement mailing lists for Linux, Ubuntu and Ruby on Rails and install critical security updates as soon as possible after they are released using an automatic package upgrade installation system.

 We install non-critical and non-security related software updates to Ubuntu automatically on a rolling basis.